awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `Iops`  <a name="cfn-rds-dbcluster-iops"></a>
 The amount of Provisioned IOPS \(input/output operations per second\) to be initially allocated for each DB instance in the Multi\-AZ DB cluster\.
-For information about valid IOPS values, see [Amazon RDS Provisioned IOPS storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#USER_PIOPS) in the *Amazon RDS User Guide*\.
+For information about valid IOPS values, see [Provisioned IOPS storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#USER_PIOPS) in the *Amazon RDS User Guide*\.
 This setting is required to create a Multi\-AZ DB cluster\.
 Constraints: Must be a multiple between \.5 and 50 of the storage amount for the DB cluster\.
 Valid for: Multi\-AZ DB clusters only